The OCR Risk Analysis Initiative, explained

 In practical terms this means a defensible answer is two linked artifacts, not one:

-The most recent settlement under the Initiative as of this writing is Northeast Radiology, P.C., resolved in April 2025 for $350,000 plus a multi-year corrective action plan.6 Northeast Radiology is a small practice by hospital standards — exactly the segment that historically assumed it was below OCR's radar.
+Northeast Radiology, P.C., resolved in April 2025 for $350,000 plus a multi-year corrective action plan, illustrates the Initiative's signature pattern.6 Northeast Radiology is a small practice by hospital standards — exactly the segment that historically assumed it was below OCR's radar.

 The published resolution agreement says, in essence: Northeast Radiology had a breach reportable under the Breach Notification Rule.
 When OCR investigated, it found the practice had never conducted a compliant risk analysis in the years preceding the breach.
 The settlement was specifically tied to that failure, not to the technical control that allowed the breach itself.